flutter/website/src/get-started/codelab.md

 Congratulations!

-You've written an interactive Flutter app that runs on both iOS and Android.
+You've written an interactive Flutter app that runs on iOS, Android, Windows and web.
 In this codelab, you've:

 * Created a Flutter app from the ground up.